-When it comes to Southern cuisine, okra is a vegetable staple.
-However, this superfood often receives criticism for its “mucilaginous” pods, making the vegetable have a slimy consistency when it’s cooked.
-There are ways to combat this texture, though, from cooking okra at high temperatures or cutting pieces into chunks rather than slices.
-Here, we’ve rounded up three non-slimy okra recipes that may turn even the biggest okra skeptic into a fan.
-Enjoy!
+When it comes to Southern cuisine, okra is a staple.
+However, this superfood often receives criticism for its “mucilaginous” pods, giving it a slimy consistency when it’s cooked.
+There are ways to combat this texture, though, like cooking okra at high temperatures or cutting pieces into chunks rather than slices.
+We’ve rounded up three non-slimy okra recipes that could turn even the biggest okra skeptic into a fan.

 Air Fryer Fried Okra

 As air fryers continue to take the cooking world by storm, we turn to Laurie Fleming of the Fork To Spoon food blog for a delicious, low-maintenance air-fried okra recipe.
 Laurie’s recipe doesn’t outwardly include seasonings, but she suggests adding cayenne pepper, paprika, or garlic powder to the flour mixture to add some Southern flavor.
 If you prefer your okra on the crispier side, she also recommends spraying the okra pieces with cooking spray before air-frying them.
 However you choose to make this recipe your own, it’s sure to be delicious.